tassioFront/frontend-pattern/docs/alternative-git-flow.md

 ### Master Branch

 The `master` branch represents the stable and production-ready code.
 It should always contain the latest release version of the project.
-Every commit on the `master` branch should be a tagged release.

 ### Develop Branch

-The `develop` branch is the branch for ongoing development and it is used as branch base to deploy on development environment.
+The `develop` branch is the branch for ongoing development and it is used as branch base to deploy on DEV environment.

 Alternatively, this git flow also can have the staging environment.
-Each branch base has a environment, but it keep using master as base to create all other branches.
+Each branch base has an environment, but it keeps using master as base to create all other branches.

 ## Feature Branches

 Feature branches are used to develop new features or enhancements for the project.
 They should always be created from the `master` branch and merged back into the `develop` branch when completed.
 Feature branches should be named descriptively, reflecting the feature or enhancement being developed.

 ## Here's an example of a workflow involving two branches:

-Developer A (*DA*) creates a branch `feat/branch-a` from `master`.
-Developer B (*DB*) creates a branch `fix/branch-b` from `master`.

 1. Creating the branches \
 1.1 `git checkout master` \